MAAM-Lab/MAAM-Lab/README.md

-- 👋 Hi, I’m @MAAM-Lab at NUAA (Nanjing University Of Aeronautics And Astronautics)
+- 👋 Hi, I’m @MAMM-Lab at NUAA (Nanjing University Of Aeronautics And Astronautics)
-- 👀 I’m interested in experimenta, computational and theorical research of Mechanics of Advanced Metallic Materials
+- 👀 I’m interested in experimenta, computational and theorical research of Mechanics of Advanced Metallic Materials (MAMM)

 <!---